 My reasoning is simple and stark: Trump’s presidency — in spirit and in deed — has given succor to bigots, supremacists, and those seeking to divide our society.
-He and his administration dehumanize immigrants, demonize the most vulnerable, and undermine the civility and enlightened political culture that have allowed Jews to achieve what no Diaspora community outside Israel can claim in two millennia.
+He and his administration dehumanize immigrants, demonize the most vulnerable, and undermine the civility and enlightened political culture that has allowed Jews to achieve what no Diaspora community outside Israel can claim in two millennia.

 What’s more, American Jews look beyond our own parochial interests, for we know that our future is inextricably tied to the welfare of others.
 Promoting tolerance, inclusion, and equality is non-negotiable.
 Defending immigrants and refugees is an inseparable part of our collective story — and my own, as a Holocaust survivor and a refugee.

-We must ask ourselves: Is America stronger, more stable and more caring, than it was before Trump entered office?
+We must ask ourselves: Is America stronger, more stable, and more caring than it was before Trump entered office?

 For me, the answer is clear.
 No. I know I am not alone.

 Talk to Jewish community leaders in private and read surveys of the Jewish public.
 After decades of progress, following successive generations of rising metrics of safety and security, Jews are filled with fear and anxiety.
 President Trump shoulders a good measure of the blame.